CyprusOfficial Name: Republic of Cyprus

 TOURIST VISA REQUIRED:

 Emergency After-Hours Telephone: +(357) 2239-3939; wait for the recorded message and press 0

 Fax: +(357) 22-266640

 See the Department of State’s Fact Sheet on Cyprus for information on U.S.-Cyprus relations.

 Entry, Exit & Visa Requirements

 Visit the Embassy of Cyprus website for the most current visa information.

-- Passports should be valid for at least six months.
+- Passports should have at least six months of remaining validity.